nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 That's all it takes to implement the polymorphic `Button` component!

-Due to some quirks of TypeScript, however, how you _use_ the component can make a significant difference in terms of type safety.
+Due to a quirk of TypeScript, however, how you _use_ the component can make a significant difference in terms of type safety.
 So, to learn how to use it in the most effective way, read on.

 ### Polymorphic component usage